-The final action plan serves as the documentation for completing the self-study and assessment process.
+The final action plan serves as the documentation completing the self-study and assessment process.
 It is posted for the College community on MyFIT, along with a brief summary of the self-study process and the findings.

 Overview of Self-Study: Provide the timeline for the self-study (including dates of visit and wrap-up meeting) and reviewers' names and affiliations.
 Brief Summary of Key Findings: Overview of Action Items: Explain rationale behind selection of the agreed-upon action items.
-Overview of Autom Remot Explain Factorial experience serior of the agreed apon action items.